-As a cloud consultancy who has worked with many companies over the year we would always recommend against this.
-We would advise that you choose to utilise the top level security practices of cloud providers like Microsoft.
+As a cloud consultancy that provides managed cloud services to many companies, we always recommend against this.
+We would advise that you choose to utilise the top-level security practices of cloud providers like Microsoft.

 How safe is the cloud against hackers?

 So now we’ve looked at how cloud providers might protect our data, let’s think about what they’re actually protecting it from.

 When people ask ‘How safe is the cloud?’, they’re often thinking of cybercriminals, or hackers.
 These are people who steal data online to make a financial profit, or sometimes just for the enjoyment of doing it.